American Airstrikes Rally Iraqis Against U.S.

 Iraqi leaders accused the United States on Monday of violating Iraq’s sovereignty and expressed fear that increasing tensions between the U.S. and Iran could escalate into a proxy war on Iraqi soil.

 Even the tenor of the street protests has shifted, as anti-Iranian slogans have given way to anti-American ones.
-Demonstrators and others attacked what they deemed to be the United States’ disproportionate response in killing 24 militiamen in retaliation for the death of one U.S. contractor.
+Demonstrators and others attacked what they deemed to be the United States’ disproportionate response — the killing of 24 militiamen on Sunday in retaliation for the death of a U.S. contractor on Friday.

 By day’s end there were calls to end the “American occupation” and demands for the U.S. military to leave Iraq.